xerta555/univgmsdoze/README.md

 - This is open source, feels free to fork and make with your own creations.
 There is no compulsion for credits or anything.
 Will open a donation if everything goes well.

 - Used third party code: Unity (Un)Installer.
 Thanks to [Zackptg5](https://github.com/Zackptg5) for the [Unity Template](https://github.com/Zackptg5/Unity).
+To be noted this is only for API 24+ with Enforcing SELinux.

 #### INSTALLATION

-To be noted this is only for API 24+
 1. Can't be used with similar modules
 2. Install directly from Magisk or TWRP
 3. Reboot